-Computers and any other electronic devices will be used in class only for note-taking, approved class presentation, or by other direction of the professor.
-They will not be used for activities such as, but not limited to, messaging, playing games, watching movies, or surfing the net.

-- 2. If a student sees a classmate using his or her device in an inappropriate way, studentto-student accountability is encouraged.
-However, if there is no resolution, or if a student feels uncomfortable with this course of action, he or she, may talk to the professor.
+- 1. Computers and any other electronic devices will be used in class only for note-taking, approved class presentations, or by other direction of the professor.
+They will not be used for activities such as, but not limited to, messaging, playing games, watching movies, or surfing the net. - 2.
+If a student sees a classmate using a device in an inappropriate student-to-student way, accountability is encouraged.
+However, if there is no resolution, or if a student feels uncomfortable with this course of action, he or she may talk to the professor.
 When it comes to the attention of the professor, appropriate action will be taken.
-The professor will not share with the offending student who did the reporting. - A student may lose the privilege of using his or her device if it is determined by the professor that it was used in an inappropriate way.
+The professor will not share with the offending student who did the reporting. - 3.
+A student may lose the privilege of using his or her device if it is determined by the professor that it was used in an inappropriate way.

-Degree Graduation Requirements
+Graduation Requirements